The properties of primordially-seeded black holes and their hosts in the first billion years: implications for JWST: The emerging properties of early black holes and their hosts

 We then compare these theoretical BHMFs to available observations at $z \sim 5$.
 As noted in Sec. \ref{sec_ms}, we have used the inferred number density of $10^{-5.27} {\rm cMpc^{-3}}$ for a PBH seed mass of $10^{3.65}\msun$ inferred for the black hole candidates GHZ9 and UHZ1 at $z \sim 10-10.4$ \citep{dayal2024_pbh}.
-Interestingly, the theoretical BHMFs for $s=0$ and $-1$ resulting from a PBH mass spectrum slope of $\alpha=2$ match the observationally-inferred BHMF from JWST observations between $M_{\rm BH} \sim 10^{7-8.5}\msun$ extremely well \citep[][]{matthee2024,kokorev2024,taylor2024}.
-These models, however, over-predict the number density of massive black holes ($M_{\rm BH}\gsim 10^9\msun$) observed by e.g. \citet{willott2010}, which, however, remain highly uncertain, by more than one order of magnitude.
-A PBH spectral slope of $\alpha=3$ results in a BHMF with a slope of $-2$ for $s=0~(-1)$ by $z \sim 5$ which yields excellent agreement with the observationally-inferred BHMF for $M_{\rm BH}\gsim 10^{7}\msun$ \citep[][]{matthee2024,kokorev2024,taylor2024,willott2010}.
+Interestingly, the theoretical BHMFs for $s=0$ and $-1$ resulting from a PBH mass spectrum slope of $\alpha=2$ match the observationally-inferred BHMF from JWST observations between $M_{\rm BH} \sim 10^{7-8.5}\msun$ extremely well \citep[][]{matthee2024,kokorev2024,taylor2025a} - we note this includes both black holes selected as LRDs and as normal AGN.
+These models, however, over-predict the number density of massive quasars ($M_{\rm BH}\gsim 10^9\msun$) observed by e.g. \citet{willott2010}, which, however, remain highly uncertain, by more than one order of magnitude.
+A PBH spectral slope of $\alpha=3$ results in a BHMF with a slope of $-2$ for $s=0~(-1)$ by $z \sim 5$ which yields excellent agreement with the observationally-inferred BHMF for $M_{\rm BH}\gsim 10^{7}\msun$ \citep[][]{matthee2024,kokorev2024,taylor2025a,willott2010}.
 However, this model increasingly over-predicts the low-mass end of the BHMF - by $M_{\rm BH}\sim 10^6\sun$, this model over-predicts observations by about 4 orders of magnitude in number density.
 We caution the low-mass end of the mass function remains highly uncertain since it is both hard to find and measure the masses of such low-mass black holes \citep{taylor2025}.
 Finally, we note that with their much lower growth rates, irrespective of the $\alpha$ value used, models with $+1$ predict a BHMF ranging between $10^{1.25-7.25}\msun$ at this redshift, severely under-predicting the observations by more than 2.5 orders of magnitude at any mass.